 Cecchetti later became a teacher at the Imperial Ballet School, where he introduced the training method of the Italian school, from which he eventually codified his own famous teaching method – the Cecchetti method.
 The virtuoso Italian school differed vastly from the more elegant, graceful French school, but by his second year of teaching, Cecchetti was giving some of his students private lessons.
 Among his Imperial Ballet students were some of the greatest names in ballet history – Nikolai and Sergei Legat, Olga Preobrazhenskaya, Alexander Gorsky, Matilda Kschessinskaya, Georgy and Lydia Kyaksht, Agrippina Vaganova, Mikhail Fokine, Vera Trefilova, Vaslav Nijinsky, Elsa Vill, Tamara Karsavina and Anna Pavlova.
 From 1892 to 1894, Cecchetti acted as Premier Maître de Ballet of the Imperial Theatre after Petipa fell ill and was forced to take leave.
 During these two years, he worked with Lev Ivanov and choreographed Baron Boris Fitinhof-Schell’s three-act ballet Cinderella, which introduced Russia to Pierina Legnani and the 32 fouettés.
 Enrico Cecchetti’s years in Russia greatly contributed to the Classical Era.

-In 1902, Cecchetti left St Petersburg when he was offered the post of Director of the Imperial Ballet School in Warsaw, Poland.
-His departure was not met without regret and a fabulous farewell benefit performance was staged for him, in which he was presented with many gifts and tributes from the public and his many friends and students.
+In 1902, Cecchetti left Saint Petersburg when he was offered the post of Director of the Imperial Ballet School in Warsaw, Poland.
+His reason for leaving Saint Petersburg, however, was partially due to his differences with the new Director of the Imperial Theatre, Col. Vladimir Teliakovsky.
+Cecchetti’s departure was not met without regret and a fabulous farewell benefit performance was staged for him, in which he was presented with many gifts and tributes from the public and his many friends and students.
 Cecchetti’s time in Warsaw saw him making a huge difference to the art of ballet and opera, but after the outbreak of the 1905 revolution, the city became too dangerous a place to remain in.
 Cecchetti and his wife returned to their native Italy, only to find that ballet and opera had greatly changed during their absence and, in Cecchetti’s mind, not for the better.
 He spent a great deal touring around Italy in an attempt to restore the two art forms to their former glory, before returning to Russia for a time, where he opened a private ballet school.

 In 1909, Cecchetti received an invitation from Sergei Diaghilev to join the Ballets Russes as a mime artist and Ballet Master.
 Madame Cecchetti took charge of his school in Russia while Cecchetti fulfilled his new engagement.
 With the Ballets Russes, he performed the mime roles in some of Fokine’s most famous ballets, including the Majordomo in Scheherazade, Koschei in The Firebird and Pantaloon in Le Carnaval.
 In 1913, he took leave from the company to join Anna Pavlova on her tour of the United States, returning to the Ballets Russes the following year.
 In that same year, 1914, the First World War broke out and Madame Cecchetti was forced to leave their school in Russia and flee the country; she then joined the Ballets Russes.
 All five of Cecchetti’s sons served in the war and tragically, two of them were killed.
 In 1921, Cecchetti and his wife returned to London and rejoined the Ballets Russes.
 During his time with the Ballets Russes, Cecchetti’s list of great students expanded as his students in the West included Léonide Massine, Lydia Lopokova, Serge Lifar, Gisella Caccialanza, Vincenzo Celli, Olga Spessivtseva, Sir Anton Dolin and Dame Ninette de Valois.

 Enrico Cecchetti died on the 13th November 1928, aged 78.
-He is buried with his wife and sons in the small cemetery in Quarna Sotto, located in the Province of Verbano-Cusio-Ossola in the Northern Italian region Piedmont.
+He is buried with his wife and son Cesare in the small cemetery in Quarna Sotto, located in the Province of Verbano-Cusio-Ossola in the Northern Italian region Piedmont.

 - Racster, Olga (1923) Master of the Russian Ballet – The Memoirs of Enrico Cecchetti.
 Hampshire, UK: Noverre Press